 - Unsalted butter is my preference here (and for most cakes and frostings).
 If you only have salted butter that will work, too, just reduce the amount of salt called for in the recipe.

 - Too much peanut butter?
 Use my favorite chocolate buttercream instead!
+Or add a little tang with our chocolate sour cream frosting recipe!

 - Love sheet cakes?
 Try our delicious Watergate Sheet Cake next!
 Or give this delicious vanilla sheet cake recipe a try soon.